The Basis of Salvation

 “And this is the will of him who sent me, that I shall loose none of all those he has given me, but raise them up at the last day.
 For my Father’s will is that everyone who looks to the Son and believes in him shall have eternal life, and I will raise them up at the last day.”

 So, there you have it.
 The “Father’s will is that everyone who looks to the Son and believes in him shall have eternal life.”
 If you read through the New testament quickly, all of this will stand out very much to you.

 I don’t write any of this to discourage repentance.
 The Bible definitely does not discourage repentance either.
 Its message is clear, "Repent and be baptized!"
-(By the Holy Spirit) is said over, and over again.
+(Which is now done by the Holy Spirit) is said over, and over again.
 Aside from becoming a believer in Christ, the next best thing you can do, is to work on repenting from all of your various sins.
 In fact, one of the five crowns we are promised, is the "incorruptible crown" from 1 Corinthians 9:24-27.
-This is for gaining master over the old man.
+This is for gaining mastery over the old man.
 The old man being the way you were before you cared much about what God wants for you, back when you cared more about what you want.
 After that, dying to yourself to become a servant for Christ and follow his will, over your own, are exactly what his love is meant to cause in you.
-These are the best things a person can do, during our short visit here.
+These are the best things a person can do with their lives, during our short visit here on Earth.